sous-chefs/kafka/README.md

 ## Requirements

 - Chef Infra Client `>= 15.3`
-- Java 17 or newer installed separately
 - Linux with `systemd`

 This cookbook installs Kafka from the official Apache binary tarball.
-It does not manage Java, ZooKeeper, or external coordination services.
+It does manage a Java runtime by default, and does not manage ZooKeeper or external coordination services.

 ## Resource